Gira 2025 Shirt and Packing

 We had great hospitality from the landlord last night, though its not the ideal preparation for a tough day in the saddle.

-Our team was a bit lighter this morning due to prior commitments, weddings in the village etc. So with weary eyes and broken bodies we set of to enjoy the Dorset countryside and hills.
+So with weary eyes and broken bodies we set of to enjoy the Dorset countryside and hills.
 We are heading for Weymouth, then up the peninsula to Portland Bill.
 Should be great training for Barcelona.

 We had a fine weekend away with tough strong rides and riders.
 All the preparations are coming together, for Barcelona.
 Before that we have a few more training rides.
 First we have the annual Snowdown Colliery Welfare Rugby Club fancy dress ride next Saturday followed by the Tour of Sandwich on the Sunday.
 After that Bingo and I go off to do the Vatternruden epic 24hr sportive in Sweden the following weekend.